nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 up -pn Mycelium Desktop -pn2 Mycelium Mobile -s in_progress
 ```

-If successful, you should see the following message in the output box.
+If the command is successful, you should see the following message in the output box.
 (Here we
 assume the project came from client *foo@bar.com*.)

 ```